baiiplus/QuestsMatrix/README.md

-# WorldQuests
+# WorldQuests / QuestsMarket

-QuestsMarket is a reward-for-achievement peer-to-peer community-owned platfrom.
+WorldQuests is a reward-for-achievement peer-to-peer community-owned platfrom.

-Vision - develop a platform provide exchange of human efforts/innovation/achievements.
+Vision - Develop a never-ending platform provide efficient exchange of human efforts/innovation/achievements for rewards to increase total values for the entire human race.

 In its simplest form

 There are 4 main roles, QuestMaster, Achiever, GrantCouncil, Jury.
 Generally speaking, a account can play mutiple roles simultaneously if there is no conflict of interest for a Quest.

+Key items in WorldQuests, Quest,

 01) QuestMaster post a Quest with a Reward and measurable Conditions such as deadline and specifications.
 02) QuestMaster assign a GrantCouncil to Accept/Reject an application.